Ideas to inspire

 Skin and coat problems can be caused by parasites such as fleas and mites, fungal, bacterial, or yeast infections, allergies, and other medical conditions.
 That's quite a list, right?
 If your pet has a skin or coat problem that doesn't respond to the steps we've outlined in this post, it's always a good idea to visit your veterinarian to identify any underlying health issues.

-In closing, we have Makers of wonderful winter wear for you pets that will be offering their products on Art of the Pet!
-In the meantime, you can find handmade sweaters, scarfs and snoods by BKLYN Handmade and WhipKnits by clicking their names and it will route you to their respective pages.
+In closing, we have Makers of wonderful winter wear for your pets that offer their products on Art of the Pet!
+BKLYN Handmade creates sweaters, scarves, and snoods of different colors and designs; and Bubba BowWow offers coats and fleece jackets for small to large dogs.

 Want to keep up-to-date with exciting news and offers from Art of the Pet?
-Simply sign up to our newsletter via https://artofthepet.net/customers/plus, we'll enter you into our drawing to WIN free, handmade pet products by our Artisans.
+Simply sign up to our newsletter by signing up at the bottom of this page, and we'll enter you into our drawing to WIN free, handmade pet products by our Artisans.